Rational motivic path spaces and Kim's relative unipotent section conjecture

+\ssegment{1611290931}{} We now switch to using the formal model $'C$ (\ref{pipep}).
+The derived augmentation appearing in diagram \ref{derdia}(*) gives rise equally to derived augmentations

+Our computation of the set of augmentations (\ref{inorder}) shows that this diagram lifts to the model category $\dga(\Qp)$.
+The colimit

-of \ref{derdia}(*) is thus represented by the reduced bar complex, a double complex which has ${'C}^{\otimes n}$ on the $n$th line.
-As instructed by Ayoub, we mod out by the degeneracies, which are given by all maps
+of \ref{derdia}(*) is thus represented by the reduced bar complex.
+The latter is, by definition, the total complex of a simplicial dga which has ${'C}^{\otimes n}$ in degree $n$; the degeneracies are given by all maps

-induced by the inclusion $\Qp \to \Qp \oplus {'C}^1[-1]$.
-The result is ${'C}^1[-1]^{\otimes n}$, so upon passing to the total complex, we obtain the tensor algebra on ${'C}^1$ in degree $0$, and zero in all other degrees.
+induced by the inclusion $\Qp \to {'C}$.
+By lemma 8.3.7 of Weibel \cite{Weibel}, we may mod out by degeneracies prior to forming the total complex.
+The result is $(M[-1])^{\otimes n}$ in degree $n$.
+Upon passing to the total complex, we obtain the tensor algebra on $M$ in degree $0$, and zero in all other degrees.
 This establishes the connectedness and concentration theorems.

 \segment{1611290932}{Remark} In the course of the proof, we chose a splitting of the surjection